Overview

 Infrastructure

-The Data Library services run under Docker, using docker-compose.
+The Data Library services runs under Docker, using docker compose.
 Most services log to stdout, which the Docker daemon forwards to journald.
+Use the linux command journalctl to view the log files.

 Configuration management using ansible